varsha-rani-15/Customer-Segmentation/README.md

 * **Importing Libraries and Data Inspection**

 Libraries used:
-> • Pandas – Manipulation of tabular data in Dataframes • Numpy – Mathematical operations on arrays • Matplotlib – Visualization • Seaborn – Visualization • Sklearn –
+> • Pandas – Manipulation of tabular data in Dataframes • Numpy – Mathematical operations on arrays • Matplotlib – Visualization • Seaborn – Visualization • Sklearn – Data Modeling

 * **Data Modeling**
 > We have done data inspection.
 The original Dataset contains 8 columns and 541909 rows.